Types Of Anxiety Disorders Seen in Children

 Oftentimes, therapists will model appropriate behavior for the child to see or initiate role playing that challenges the child to overcome the situations they fear the most.
 In all cases, parents play an important role in helping to reinforce positive behaviors and reward the child for their successes.

 If your child is suffering from anxiety, please call us at 561-496-1094 to schedule an appointment or contact us online today.
-We are here to help and answer your questions about anxiety and children.
+We are here to help in Delray Beach, FL and also across the United States via telepathy.
+We will answer your questions about anxiety and children.

 Learn more about The Children’s Center